CSCI4100U/F23Project/README.md

 - Internationalization
 - Camera

-None of these are required for the project, and should only be included if they serve a significant purpose for your application's typical use cases.
+No one of these is specifically required for the project, and these should only be included if they serve a significant purpose for your application's typical use cases.

 ### Game Development Alternative